Albert L. Piccerilli

 Honors & Awards

-• Selected to the 2021-2024 lists of The Best Lawyers in America© – Product Liability Litigation – Defendants.
-A description of the selection methodology can be found here.
+• Selected to The Best Lawyers in America® – Product Liability Litigation – Defendants list in 2021-2026.
+This list is issued by Best Lawyers® and a description of the selection methodology can be found here.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey or the highest court of any other state.

 • Selected to the Who’s Who Legal list for Product Liability Defense as a Global Leader.
 A description of the selection methodology can be found here.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey or the highest court of any other state.